 3. Marketing Version

-This is a special version of the Wrike project management software which was specially designed for marketers and their marketing activities in mind.
+This is a special version of the Wrike PM software which was specially designed for marketers and their marketing activities in mind.

 You get different add-ons in this version like: